Town Ball Historic Research Project – 2014

 Click to View

-This is one of the "crowning achievements" during my undergrad time at N.C.
+This was one of the “crowning achievements” during my undergrad time at N.C.
 State, as this sport marketing plan received high remarks from the professor of this class.
 The class was given the opportunity to choose an organization and/or an event to create a comprehensive plan that would detail areas the organization did well, areas it could improve and provide a blueprint for a keynote event.
 I chose the Greater Raleigh Sports Council and its “Evening of Champions” event and completed the project independently, although we were encouraged to work in groups.

 Creating the marketing plan allowed me to improve upon multiple skills, such as researching, budgeting, performing a SWOT analysis and planning an event.
 I had never created a sport marketing plan in the past nor had I acquired many of the skills to complete a “real world” marketing plan at the time, so I learned a lot just from completing the project.
 The skills learned through the completion of this sport marketing plan will allow me to be a valuable asset to not only sport entities but any organization.